 Was your application competitive?

-As with other Canadian medical schools, admission to NOSM is highly competitive.
-We received 1,975 applications for the 66 seats for the entering class of 2021.
+As with other Canadian medical schools, admission to NOSM University is highly competitive.
+We received 1,692 applications for the 74 seats and up to 5 additional Military Medical Training Program (MMTP) supernumerary seats for the entering class of 2023.
 It is important to keep in mind that many qualified applicants are not invited to interview simply due to the competitive nature of the application process.